-Indian Ocean restaurant Dungarvan - family run by Maroof Humayun for over ten years - has built a reputation as one of the best Indian restaurants in the south east.
-Set in one of the most stunning locations overlooking the harbour, they have taken full advantage of the view by putting in picture windows the full length of the premises allowing customers to enjoy the wonderful view
+Indian Ocean in Dungarvan is set in a stunning location overlooking the harbour and they have taken full advantage of the view by putting in picture windows the full length of the premises.

-We were all happy and thoroughly enjoyed the evening; for me this is one of our favourite Indian restaurants and is just like visiting friends.
-Indian Ocean prepare fresh food using local ingredients, the views are lovely and the staff very friendly.
-We highly recommend you visit next time you are in the South East, you won't be disappointed.
+Indian Ocean prepare fresh food using authentic Indian and local produce, the views are stunning and the service is excellent.
+We highly recommend you visit next time you are in the Sunny South East, you won't be disappointed.
 Just tell them Catherine from Taste of Ireland sent you!